by Jorge Icaza (1906-1978)

-“Nonetheless, there is something in him that is in all of us.”
+“Nonetheless, there’s something in him that’s in all of us.”

 “In all of us.”

-“As for the mother of the distinguished tax inspector, people called her Mama Domitila,” said Doña Francisca, speaking above her friends’ noise, which grew by the minute.
+“As for the mother of the distinguished tax inspector, people called her Mama Domitila,” said Doña Francisca, speaking above her friends’ noise, which rose by the minute.

 The chulla could no longer bear it.
-He raised his head to make his getaway, to express his disgust and anger at the world.
-But he came up empty.
+He raised his head to make his escape, to express his disgust and anger at the world.
+But he remained silent.
 He had forgotten about his special powers, grace, and dignity.
 He felt naked, raw.
-He felt as though the scornful glares from the honorable and distinguished crowd were setting fire to his veins, nerves, and bones.
-He recoiled, like a scorpion facing flames.
+He felt as though the scornful glares from the honorable and distinguished crowd were setting fire to his veins, to his nerves, to his bones.
+He recoiled, like a scorpion besieged by flames.
 He longed for poison, so he could take it and end it all.
-An embarrassed expression crossed his face as he turned to leave, as if to say sorry and to ask if they could just forget the whole thing.
+An embarrassed expression that implored them to forgive and to forget crossed his face as he turned to leave.

-On the street, Luis Alfonso appeared impervious to the brisk evening’s highland winds and misty drizzle.
-The contempt from those he most revered had left him feeling dazed, as from a bad hangover.
-Torn apart, he had shamelessly exhibited his deformed, stinking ancestral ghosts, who had always served as his tutelary guardians.
-His mother’s spirit was the first to appear.
+On the street, Luis Alfonso seemed impervious to the brisk evening’s highland winds and misty drizzle.
+The contempt from those he most revered had left him feeling dazed, as if from a bad hangover.
+Torn apart, he shamelessly exhibited his deformed, stinking ancestral ghosts, who had always served as his tutelary guardians.
+His mother’s shadow came first.
 Nooo!
-He hadn’t been able to dispel her.
-The other one, despite being impoverished, was at least noble.
+He’d been unable to dispel her.
+The other one, despite being impoverished, was at least of noble blood.
 It’s just that… He recalled with bitterness how the cynicism of the old chess-horse face had rendered his favorite trick impossible.
-She had not allowed him, they had not allowed him, as was his wont, to hide the resentfulness, gloom, sentimentality, fatalism, quietness, humility of his mother — an Indian maid — behind the mask of the arrogance, adventurousness, intelligence, pomposity, fanaticism and brutality of his father — a disgraced gentleman.
+She had not allowed him, they had not allowed him, as was his custom, to hide the resentfulness, gloom, sentimentality, fatalism, quietness, humility of his mother — an Indian maid — behind the mask of the arrogance, adventurousness, intelligence, pomposity, fanaticism and brutality of his father — a disgraced gentleman.
 “Why was I such a coward?
 Why didn’t I come up with some lie, some joke?
 Why in the hell did they open my chest to see what’s inside me?
 Why did I get tongue tied?
 Why?
 Why did my mind go blank?
 Why did my legs…?
 Why?” the young man asked, reproaching himself with hatred.

-“Because of your mother!” was the response from Majesty and Poverty.
-“She is the cause of your never-ending, viscous shame… Of your stupid mien… Of the way your lips tremble when people like me delve into your past… Of your farm worker’s hands… Of your high cheekbones… Of your green ass… You’ll never be a gentleman….”
+“Because of your mother!” was Majesty and Poverty’s response.
+“She’s the cause of your incessant sticky shame… Of the stupid look on your face… Of the way your lips tremble when people like me delve into your past… Of your farm worker’s hands… Of your high cheekbones… Of your green ass… A gentleman you’ll never be….”

 “Because in them you saw the fury and evil heart of taita Miguel,” rang the muffled wail of Mama Domitila.
 “Of taita Miguel when he made me weep like a worthless dog… Because you too, my tender bird, my chased little mouse, despise me… Because you too, my beautiful baby boy, have some white devil in you….”

 These distinct, persistent voices and impulses, with their irreconcilable, paradoxical dialogue, had been with him ever since he was a young boy.
-They drove him deep into the desperation and loneliness that comes with being an outcast from two nonconforming races, from an unmarried home, from a people who worship what they hate and are ashamed of what they love.
-He found himself daydreaming about exacting his vengeance.
+They drove him deep into the desperation and loneliness that comes with being an outcast from two nonconforming races, from an unmarried home, from a people who revere what they hate and are ashamed of what they love.
+He vowed to take revenge on them.
 He would destroy, by any means necessary, the old chess-horse face, the Presidential Candidate, and the sneering, all-powerful choir of the “very best” of the city.
-Then, without considering his chances of winning, he decided to wage a dangerous war.
+Without taking his chances of winning into account, he decided to wage a dangerous war.
 He would denounce their mistakes, swindles, and frauds to the four winds.
 He was armed with their falsified transfers, receipts he’d uncovered.
 But… where should he go?
 To whom?
 How should he get started?
 He took a look around him.
 A skinny, barefoot boy was banging on a studded, latched door with his small hands.
-With the same bravery with which he had once given a deserved beating to a classmate—a pompous cockroach from a newly-rich mestizo family—who had dared to call him “Son of a bitch, güiachisca,” the young man said to himself, “No matter who or where,” all the while deftly avoiding his ghosts’ attempts at intervention.
-It’s curious that, since then (or possibly even further back), the güiñachisca remark had hurt and humiliated him more than the bitch remark.
+With the same bravery with which he had once given a deserved beating to a classmate—a stuck up cockroach from a newly-rich mestizo family—who had dared to call him “son-of-a-bitch, güiñachisca,” the young man said to himself, “no matter who or where,” while deftly avoiding his ancestral ghosts’ attempts at intervention.
+It’s curious that, since then (or before that even), being called güiñachisca hurt and humiliated him more than being called son-of-a-bitch.

-And without giving any consideration to what his colleagues often said at the office (about greed, bribes, complicity), Romero y Flores foolishly believed that he could put an end to the scoundrels and crooks.
+And without giving any consideration to what his colleagues often spoke about at the office (greed, bribes, complicity), Romero y Flores foolishly believed that he could put an end to the scoundrels and crooks.
 For just a fleeting moment, an anxious restlessness penetrated his anger and threatened to weaken it.
 But… his special powers… he exhaled menacingly, like a snarling dog.
 He lifted his head.
 As he braved the rain and wind under that dark sky, he murmured in a low voice, thinking of Rosario: